Are Laboratory-Grown Diamonds Ethical?

 The diamonds under the HPHT method will grow with both flat tabular cubic faces and ochtahedral faces from the diamond “seeds.”
 A natural diamond will only grow in an octahedral form (and also takes 1-3.3 billion years in the Earth’s mantle!) while a CVD lab-grown diamond will only grow in cube form with flat tabular faces.
 The HPHT method, then is a blend of both.
 On average they take about 4 months to grow lab depending.

-5. Why are lab-grown diamonds increasing in popularity?
+5. Why are laboratory-grown diamonds increasing in popularity?

 2. Some people are becoming more concerned about the ethical side of the industry, the sustainability and environmental impact and want an alternative option for diamonds that aligns more with their own values.